miker704/Strife/patches2.md

     - Replaced the Deconstructed prop version of Server Header nav bar to non-deconstructed one.
     - Moved the Deconstructed prop version of DmMessageEdit to deprecated.
     - Replaced the Deconstructed prop version of DmMessageEdit to non-deconstructed one.
+    - Backed up the styles previously used for avatr images for messages in chat rooms.

 ## Backend Changes